Carlisa/pixel-class/README.md

 - **Number** The pixel intensity (0-255).

 ### `toHex()`
-converts the input color to a hexadecimal string, this removes opacity
+converts the input color to a hexadecimal string, this removes opacity.

 #### Return
 - **String** The color as hexadecimal string.